The prize of the trade deadline is coming to the Texas Rangers.

 However, former All-Star left-hander Matt Harrison is part of the deal along with a cast of prospects: Double A right-hander Jake Thompson, outfielder Nick Williams and catcher Jorge Alfaro; and Triple A Round Rock right-handers Alec Asher and Jerad Eickhoff.

 Hamels is owed the prorated portion of his 2015 salary of $23.5 million and $76.5 million over the next three seasons.
-His option for 2019 vests at $24 million if he reached 400 innings in 2017 and 2018 and isn’t on the disabled list at the end of 2018 with a shoulder or elbow injury.
+His option for 2019 vests at $24 million if he reaches 400 innings in 2017 and 2018 and isn’t on the disabled list at the end of 2018 with a shoulder or elbow injury.

 If he fails to meet those standards, 2019 becomes a $20 million team option with a $6 million buyout.